 But this probably-Jewish girl born in 1909 could easily have Jewish descendants today.

-On the other hand, if you go by the Rambam, you could also postulate that the reason why Mabel-Ann was basically lost to the Jewish people is because she is actually not from zera Avraham, despite the seemingly Jewish ancestry of her mother.
+On the other hand, if you go by the Rambam, you could also postulate the reason why Mabel-Ann was basically lost to the Jewish people is because she is actually not from zera Avraham, despite the seemingly Jewish ancestry of her mother.

 How's that for a whole big hodge-podge of "Only God knows"?